maka89/FutureCashFlow/README.md

 # FutureCashFlow
 Discount Future Cash Flows / Dividends by explicitly modelling risk.
-Instead of using simplistic models with  hard-to-calculate discounting rates.
+Instead of using simplistic models and model risk with hard-to-calculate discounting rates.

 #